Sava Kovačević: Death and legacy

-Legacy

 In honour of Kovačević, numerous streets were named after him, as well as urban neighbourhoods in Zemun and Palilula.
 Also, Savino Selo (literally: Sava's Village) in Vojvodina is named after him.
 Naval repair facility which operated in Tivat, Montenegro was named "MTRZ Sava Kovačević" (popularly called Arsenal), until its conversion into the yacht marina "Porto Montenegro".

 In popular culture

 In the 1973 film Sutjeska Kovačević was played by Serbian actor Ljuba Tadić.

 Several songs have been written in memorization of Kovačević, singing about his heroism and death on Sutjeska.
 The most popular include "Što to huči Sutjeska" (What is Sutjeska up to) "Sivi Sokole" (Peregrine Falcon) and "Kraj Sutjeske hladne vode" (By Sutjeska, the cold water).